RenderKit/oidn/doc/api.md

 Systems often have multiple different types of devices supported by Open Image Denoise (CPUs and GPUs).
-The application can get the list of supported physical devices and select which of these to use for denoising.
+The application can get the list of supported *physical devices* and select which of these to use for denoising.

 The number of supported physical devices can be queried with

     int oidnGetNumPhysicalDevices();

-Note that the reported number and order of physical devices may change between application runs, so no assumptions should be made about these.
+The physical devices can be identified using IDs between 0 and (`oidnGetNumPhysicalDevices()` $-$ 1), and are ordered *approximately* from fastest to slowest (e.g., ID of 0 corresponds to the likely fastest physical device).
+Note that the reported number and order of physical devices may change between application runs, so no assumptions should be made about this list.

-After calling this function, it is possible to query parameters of these physical devices using
+Parameters of these physical devices can be queried using

     bool         oidnGetPhysicalDeviceBool  (int physicalDeviceID, const char* name);
     int          oidnGetPhysicalDeviceInt   (int physicalDeviceID, const char* name);